push-protocol/embed-demo-app/README.md

 yarn install
 yarn start
 ```
+1. click on the Button/icon on the page on top right - you will see a sidebar/modal with a close button
+2. click on the close button or the black overlay to close the sidebar/modal.

 ## NOTE:
 1. After making changes in the **Create React APP** to show case SDK config changes, always do a browser ***empty cache and hard reload***